Crustar/Godot_HackSlash_project/README.md

 NONE

 # Future todo lists
-1. Add placeholder animation to be implemented into the state machine design
+1. Replace the current state machine trigger system from "Checking every tick" to "Triggered by signal event" in order to improve performance.

-2. Replace the current state machine trigger system from "Checking every tick" to "Triggered by signal event" in order to improve performance.
+2. Add a "PlayerAnimationPlayer" class for better IDE compatibility